msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

-Strategy is the overall plan or approach that you take to achieve a goal.
-It is the big picture, and it should be based on a deep understanding of your strengths, weaknesses, opportunities, and threats.

-Tactics are the specific actions that you take to implement your strategy.
-They are the details of how you will achieve your goal, and they should be flexible enough to adapt to changing conditions.

 ---
-## use full potential of IDE

 ## audible, blinkist,yt as sources of learning

 ## strive for excellence
 - first working version of the code is called PoC and is far away from production ready

-## 10x developer
-## testing
-## static analysis

 ## when starting
 - pick larger company, agency vs product is not crucial